bradleypeterson/AlgoGauge/MultiLanguage/MultiLanguage_DEV.md

 `-c, --count <int>`, The number of elements being that are to be sorted.
 Default: 100

 `-s, --strategy <string>` The array strategy being used to generate the number.
-Needs to at least support ["random", "chunk", "repeating"] Default: random
+Needs to at least support ["random", "chunk", "repeating", "sorted", "reverse_sorted"] Default: random

 `-m, --max <int>`, The largest number that can be randomly selected.
 Default: UINT32